CMB27/ModbusRTUMaster/README.md

 # ModbusRTUMaster

-> [!WARNING]
-> ModbusRTUMaster is currently undergoing a redesign.
-> Things may not work, or may not be corretly documented.
-> For a functional version of this library, please use the latest tagged release.

 Modbus is an industrial communication protocol.
 The RTU variant communicates over serial lines such as UART, RS-232, or RS-485.
 The full details of the Modbus protocol can be found at [modbus.org](https://modbus.org).
 A good summary can also be found on [Wikipedia](https://en.wikipedia.org/wiki/Modbus).

 This is an Arduino library that implements the master/client logic of the Modbus RTU protocol.
 This library implements function codes [1 (Read Coils)](#readcoils), [2 (Read Discrete Inputs)](#readdiscreteinputs), [3 (Read Holding Registers)](#readholdingregisters), [4 (Read Input Registers)](#readinputregisters), [5 (Write Single Coil)](#writesinglecoil), [6 (Write Single Holding Register)](#writesingleholdingregister), [15 (Write Multiple Coils)](#writemultipleholdingregisters), and [16 (Write Multiple Holding Registers)](#writemultipleholdingregisters).